Eric CANCES

 Research:

-• Mathematical and numerical analysis of electronic structure models for quantum chemistry and materials science
+• Mathematical analysis of electronic structure models for quantum chemistry and materials science

 • Molecular dynamics and exploration of potential energy surfaces